 Major: Biochemistry and Molecular Biology

-How did you learn what you needed to know to be successful in this project?
+How did you become interested in this project?

 What has been the most rewarding part?